MartijnDwars/metaborg.github.io/stratego/language/07-strategy-combinators.md

     restore-always(s, r) = s < r + (r; fail)

-It applies a 'restore' strategy `r` after applying a strategy `s`, even if `s` fails, and preserves the success/failure behaviour of `s`.
+It applies a 'restore' strategy `r` after applying a strategy `s`, even if `s` fails, and preserves the success/failure behavior of `s`.
 Since `fail` discards the transformation effect of `r`, this is mostly useful for ensuring that some side-effecting operation is done (or undone) after applying `s`.

 For other applications of guarded choice, Stratego provides syntactic sugar.